By Ed Cropley and Olivia Kumwenda-Mtambo

 "I don't think we will ever have anybody like him.
 I compare him to Jesus Christ," said Shadrack Motau, a Soweto resident.

-The week of mourning and funeral events split between Johannesburg, the capital Pretoria where Mandela's body will lie in state, and the Qunu funeral site, will present the government with its biggest logistical and organizational test since South Africa successfully hosted the 2010 World Cup.
+The week of mourning and funeral events split between Johannesburg, the capital Pretoria where Mandela's body will lie in state, and the Qunu funeral site, will present the government with its biggest logistical and organisational test since South Africa successfully hosted the 2010 World Cup.

 Chabane said a new statue of Mandela would be unveiled at the government's Union Buildings on December 16, "Reconciliation Day".
 Under apartheid, this day commemorated the 1838 Battle of Blood River, in which fewer than 500 Afrikaners defeated more than 10,000 Zulus, but it was renamed in 1994 in a bid to heal the wounds of three centuries of white dominance.